Manual data work is the bane of my existence, but I’m afraid to leave and find the same thing somewhere else.

 Then, identify the right solution for unifying customer data according to the model.

-If you solve for the quality of the data sync across the stack you can actually solve most of the data quality issues (you still need solid process adherence, of course, but that'll never go away).
+If you solve data quality issues across your data stack, you’ll be half way done (you still need solid process adherence, of course, but that’ll never go away).

 A lot of people will argue middleware or “another tool can't be the answer” (direct quote from a data leader conversation).

-And the scope of the problem merits innovative solutions.
-The problem of data quality in GTM stacks costs companies their entire livelihood. iPaaS and ETL and reverse ETL clearly haven’t solved the issue.
-It's crippling unicorns we thought were so stable they'd go straight to IPO.
+The problem of data quality in GTM stacks costs companies their entire livelihood. iPaaS, ETL, and reverse ETL clearly haven’t solved the issue.
+It’s crippling unicorns we thought were so stable they’d go straight to IPO.

 The underinvestment in GTM ops data infrastructure needs to change.